(+20) 102 800 2828 [email protected]

 Except in the Amarna period, in which Pharaoh Akhenaten decreed the Aten to be the only God, the Egyptians worshiped different gods they venerated for other purposes.

-The relationship of the Egyptians with their gods was very close; in them, they found the explanation for natural events, the turns that their own lives gave, various aspects related to the soul and human nature, and many of the things that happened to them.
+The relationship of the Egyptians with their gods was very close; in them, they found the explanation for natural events, the turns that their lives gave, various aspects related to the soul and human nature, and many of the things that happened to them.

 Read more about Ancient Egyptian Symbols and Their Meanings.

-For this reason, they venerated them in unofficial sanctuaries and temples; since only priests could enter the official ones, they prayed to them, asking them to intercede for them, and performed various types of rituals to get closer to their deities.
+For this reason, they venerated them in unofficial sanctuaries and temples; since only priests could enter the official ones, they prayed to them, asking them to intercede for them, and performed various rituals to get closer to their deities.

-Although today we only know a few names, various archaeologists and Egyptologists agree that while this civilization lasted, more than 1,400 figures revered, at least that is the information collected through ancient texts.
+Although today we only know a few names, various archaeologists and Egyptologists agree that while this civilization lasted, more than 1,400 figures were revered, at least that is the information collected through ancient texts.

 Top Egyptian Gods and their Powers.